 Grant Award Details

-- This USC-based training program will support predoctoral, postdoctoral and clinical fellows, and leverages funds from the Broad for additional appointments.
+This USC-based training program will support predoctoral, postdoctoral and clinical fellows, and leverages funds from the Broad for additional appointments (3 predoctoral students, 5 postdoctoral fellows, and 3 clinical fellows (plus 3 additional clinical fellows funded by The Broad Foundation).
 Coursework includes stem cell principles, ethics and regulatory guidelines, and clinician-led discussions.
 A new academic cGMP facility will provide hands-on training in manufacturing cell and gene therapies.
 A key feature of the training program is the involvement of clinicians as co-mentors for trainees at all levels.
 Trainees will participate in an annual retreat, career development workshops, and will have formal interactions with patient advocates and local high school, undergraduate, and master’s students, many from underrepresented groups.

 Grant Application Details

 - Training Program Bridging Stem Cell Research with Clinical Applications in Regenerative Medicine